 Test for Errors

 Now that you know your form is appearing correctly, the next step is to determine if the form will show error messages to your users when necessary.
-For example, someone might forget to complete a required field.
+For example, when someone forgets to complete a required field.

 - Submit the test form.